-Mesa Verde is a hidden civilization amongst the mesas of south western Colorado.
+Mesa Verde is a hidden civilization amongst the mesas of southwestern Colorado.
 These ruins were homes to the ancestors of the Pueblo Indians a thousand years ago before abandoning the area.
-No, they didn’t vanish or get abducted by aliens, they just moved.
-Completely beautiful, inspiring, and worth the trip, but I was bored after a day.
+No, they didn’t vanish or get abducted by aliens, they just moved south.
+Completely beautiful, inspiring, and worth the trip, but it can all be done in a day.

 The ruins at Mesa Verde are absolutely stunning and awe-inspiring.
 Cliff Palace (above) is the largest of the ancient settlements.
 Spruce Tree House (below) was constructed in the 1200s.
 Being afraid of heights, apparently, had no place in this culture.
 The villages were accessed by ladders from above.

 I’d planned to camp in Mesa Verde for two full days.
 According to their website, there are several good hiking trails in the park.
 We figured one day to check out the ruins and another day of hardcore hiking.
 Turns out while the ruins are amazing, the surrounding country isn’t as much.
 It’s mostly just grass, juniper, and scrub oak — not the red rock we were expecting.
 Plus a fire had destroyed much of the trees in the park.